 - Ecosystems may more effectively represent biological diversity as a whole than individual species.

-- They include fundamental abiotic components that are only indirectly included in species assessments.
+- The ecosystemic scale includes fundamental abiotic components that are only indirectly included in species assessments.

-- Declines in ecosystem status may be more apparent than extinctions of individual species.
+- Decline in ecosystem status may be more apparent than extinctions of individual species.

 - Ecosystem-level assessments may be less time consuming than species-by-species assessments.